Jeiwan/uniswapv3-book/src/milestone_5/protocol-fees.md

 }
 ```

-As you can see, it's allowed to set protocol fees separate for each of the tokens.
+As you can see, it's allowed to set protocol fees separately for each of the tokens.
 The values are two `uint8` that are packed to be stored in one `uint8`: `feeProtocol1` is shifted to the left by 4 bits (this is identical to multiplying it by 16) and added to `feeProtocol0`.
 To unpack `feeProtocol0`, a remainder of division `slot0.feeProtocol` by 16 is taken; `feeProtocol1` is simply shifting `slot0.feeProtocol` to the right by 4 bits.
 Such packing works because neither `feeProtocol0`, nor `feeProtocol1` can be greater than 10.

-Before beginning a swap, we need to choose one of the protocol fees depending on swap direction (swap and protocol fees are collected on input tokens):
+Before beginning a swap, we need to choose one of the protocol fees depending on the swap direction (swap and protocol fees are collected on input tokens):

 ```solidity
 function swap(...) {